Anne Sullivan: Childhood

-On April 14, 1866, Sullivan was born in Feeding Hills, Agawam, Massachusetts, United States.
-The name on her baptismal certificate was Johanna Mansfield Sullivan but she was called "Anne" or "Annie" from birth.
+Sullivan was born on April 14, 1866, in Feeding Hills, Agawam, Massachusetts, United States.
+The name on her baptismal certificate was Johanna Mansfield Sullivan, but she was called "Anne" or "Annie" from birth.
 She was the eldest child of Thomas and Alice (née Cloesy) Sullivan, who had emigrated from Ireland to the United States during the Great Famine.

-When she was five years old, Sullivan contracted the bacterial eye disease trachoma, which caused many painful infections and over time made her nearly blind.
-Growing up, she suffered poverty and physical abuse at the hands of her alcoholic father.
+At age five, Sullivan contracted the bacterial eye disease trachoma, which caused many painful infections and, over time, made her nearly blind.
+Growing up, Sullivan suffered poverty and physical abuse at the hands of her alcoholic father.
 When she was eight, her mother died from tuberculosis, and her father abandoned the children two years later for fear that he could not raise them on his own.
-She and her younger brother, James (Jimmie), were sent to the run-down and overcrowded almshouse in Tewksbury, Massachusetts, today part of Tewksbury Hospital, and their younger sister, Mary, was left to an aunt.
+Sullivan and her younger brother, James (Jimmie), were sent to the run-down and overcrowded almshouse in Tewksbury, Massachusetts, today part of Tewksbury Hospital, and their younger sister, Mary, was left to an aunt.
 Jimmie had a weak hip condition and then died from tuberculosis four months into their stay.
 Anne remained at Tewksbury after his death and endured two unsuccessful eye operations.

 In 1875, as a result of reports of cruelty to inmates at Tewksbury, including sexually perverted practices and cannibalism, the Massachusetts Board of State Charities launched an investigation into the institution.
 The investigation was led by Franklin Benjamin Sanborn, then chairman of the board, and Samuel Gridley Howe, founder of the Perkins School for the Blind in Boston.

 In February 1877, Sullivan was sent to the Soeurs de la Charité hospital in Lowell, Massachusetts, where she had another unsuccessful operation.
 While there, she helped the nuns in the wards and went on errands in the community until July of that year, when she was sent to the city infirmary, where she had one more unsuccessful operation.
 She was then transferred back to Tewksbury under duress.
 Instead of returning to the facility for predominantly ill and insane patients, she was housed with single mothers and unmarried pregnant women.

-In 1880, during a subsequent inspection of Tewksbury by Franklin Benjamin Sanborn, now State Inspector of Charities, Sullivan implored of him to allow her to be admitted to the Perkins School for the Blind, in Watertown, Massachusetts, when she threw herself in front of him, pleading, “Mr. Sanborn, I want to go to school!”
+In 1880, during a subsequent inspection of Tewksbury by Franklin Benjamin Sanborn, now State Inspector of Charities, Sullivan implored him to allow her to be admitted to the Perkins School for the Blind, in Watertown, Massachusetts.
+She threw herself in front of him, pleading, “Mr. Sanborn, I want to go to school!”
 Within a matter of months, that plea was granted.